 Walk the streets of Padua

 Plan half a day to spend on discovering the city, making sure you are walking all those arcaded streets from the Duomo to the Piazza dei Signori, Piazza dei Frutti en Piazza delle Erbe, up to the Piazza Eremitani and all the way down to Prato della Valle.
 The best way to discover the city is to walk around.
 Do not forget to stop from time to time to enjoy a cup of cappuccino, or a glass of Moretti if it is an extremely hot day, and observe the passers-by and the everyday life.
+Alternatively, you can take a 2,5 hour walking tour.

 The Botanical Garden of Padua (Orto Botanico) is the world’s oldest academic botanical garden, created in 1545, and is listed among the UNESCO World Heritage Sites.
 It has a historical garden and a biodiversity garden located in a solar active building.